wkoszek/synology/README.md

 # My Synology automation scripts
 **Making Synology NAS command line usable**

-I have a Synology NAS box and its command line is pretty limited.
+I have a Synology DS214play NAS box and its command line is pretty limited.
 Most of the commands are trimmed down copies of their UNIX counterparts.
 I like my NAS being NAS, but I also wanted to be able to do useful things with it, assuming it's powered 24/7.
 To make its command line usable for myself in a long-term, I decided to spend some time on proper configuration.
-This
-included:
+Unfortunately my NAS model isn't permitted to use Synology's Docker package, so the whole activity included:

 - `ipkg` installation: this will give you basic commands such as `vim` or `bash`